 I imagine a multinational banking institution that serves the high and the mighty and competes with the likes of JP Morgan. ( Remember, you should also try to praise the company.
 Nobody hates a little praise)

 18. Mention a Weakness that You Have

 Can you mention any of your shortcomings?
 Nobody will judge you for having a weakness, given that we are all humans.
-However, do not mention anything related to the job at hand that may harm your chances of getting the particular position.
+However, do not mention anything related to the job that may harm your chances of getting a particular position.

 19. Mention a Difficult Goal that You Met

 Your manager at Wells Fargo will most probably set goals for you.
 These come in different forms and may include the number of calls you will be expected to make in a week, the number of loans to be approved, or the expected number of credit cards to be sold.
 This question will reveal your attitude towards goals.
 Therefore, make sure you answer it right.

 I enjoy setting goals since they help me progress and stay motivated.
 I created daily and weekly goals, which my team members helped me achieve.
 The most challenging goal I have ever met was achieving 150% of the sales target with the help of my colleagues.

 20. How Long Do You Plan to Stay at Wells Fargo?